openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    type is a class type, then its *parameterless* constructor is used to create the value of each element.

 #.
-When a multi-dimensional array is created, the array creation effectively
+When a multidimensional array is created, the array creation effectively
    executes a set of nested loops of depth *n-1*, and creates an implied array of arrays.